MeerabFatima-dev/HangmanGame-CodeAlpha-Project1/README.md

 # CodeAlpha_HangmanGame
-A simple and interactive console-based Hangman Game built using Python as part of my Python Development Internship at CodeAlpha.
+A simple and interactive console-based Hangman Game built using Python as part of my Python Programming Internship at CodeAlpha.

 📌 About The Project